 One word of caution: if you're questioning whether an in-room amenity is free or not, make a quick call to the front desk.
 I once racked up a surprise $16 fee for bath salts that I thought were part of the room package at a spa hotel.

-Is your stay in honor of your ten-year wedding anniversary, or a girlfriend's 40th birthday?
+Is your stay in honor of your wedding anniversary or birthday?
 As soon as possible, alert the hotel that you're marking a milestone.

 One Sandestin guest booked a surprise 21st birthday overnight stay for her younger brother.
 Upon their arrival "Happy Birthday" was printed on their keys for a keepsake and a personalized birthday card was waiting for him in his room.

 If a room makes you very happy, the best way to ensure a repeat performance is to write down the room number.